 Hey there folks!
 We are Erin and Jordan.
 Thanks for stopping by to get to know us and our home.
-Two years ago we became husband and wife, and are now the proud owners of our first home.
-This is quite the adventure and glad you’re along for the ride.
+Shortly after getting married we became the proud owners of our first home.
+It has been quite the adventure and glad you’re along for the ride.

 We knew the area in Maryland we wanted to be in, and that we didn’t want quite as old of a house as before.
 We had mostly been looking at 1920s – 1930s two story homes.
 But when we walked into this 1960’s brick rancher, we knew it was the one for us.
 It was obviously loved by it’s previous owners by how well they maintained all the non-sexy but important things in the house, and we were drawn to the flow of all the rooms.
 The cosmetic stuff we knew we could change!
 We kept it small, sticking to 1,500 square feet of living space.
 But that space works SO MUCH better for our lives.
 We now have storage!
 With room to grow!